SWASTIC-7/SWASTIC-7/README.md

 $ whoami
   → Swastic Keshari
-  → Undergraduate @ IIT Roorkee
+  → Undergrad @ IIT Roorkee
   → Exploring the world through the internet

   -> Rust and Coffee is an amazing combination for me.